Bucks County Burglary Lawyer

 - (2) The premises are generally open to the public

-- (3) The defendant is otherwise permitted to enter the structure Regarding the determination of possible defenses in your specific case, it is important to provide your attorney with as much information as possible.
+- (3) The defendant is otherwise permitted to enter the structure Regarding the determination of potential defenses in your specific case, it is important to provide your attorney with as much information as possible.
 The circumstances of your entering the building and the details of your arrest may be determinative with respect to your case.

 Conspiracy to Commit Burglary